Hofburg

 Worth knowing

 Alongside the Vienna Hofburg and Schönbrunn Palace, the Hofburg in Innsbruck is Austria's third imperial palace complex.
 The history of Innsbruck's Hofburg is like a walk through the past centuries of Innsbruck and is one of the city's most important sights.
-Tyrolean Prince Leopold IV acquired the property south of the parish church at the end of the 14th century.
-There was still no question of a castle.
+On the east side, the imperial double-headed eagle is emblazoned on the pristine white façade.
+The Hofburg has always been a symbol of Habsburg rule.

-When Frederick IV moved the seat of Tyrol's government from Meran to Innsbruck, he resided in the Neuhof, today's Goldenem Dachl.
+The Tyrolean prince Leopold IV acquired the property south of the parish church at the end of the 14th century.
+When Frederick IV moved the seat of Tyrol's government from Merano to Innsbruck, he resided in the Neuhof, today's Goldenem Dachl.
 Erst sein Sohn Siegmund „der Münzreiche" had a castle built at this location on the outer wall of the city on the site of today's Hofburg, adjacent to the Sagg Gate, which still existed at the time.
 The complex was not so much part of the courtly representation, it was part of the defences of the growing city.

 Emperor Maximilian I moved his residence from the Neuhof, which had become too small, to the Hofburg around 1500.
 Under Maximilian, both the court administration and the number of visitors to Innsbruck grew.
 Innsbruck was elevated to the status of royal seat.
 Maximilian's second wife Bianca Maria Sforza spent a lot of time in Innsbruck.
 Both the functionality and size of the court infrastructure had to be modernised.
 The apartments, the so-called "Frauenzimmer" were built during this time.